britram/rains-prototype/draft-trammell-rains-protocol.md

 {{cbor-signature}} may be candidates for IANA registries in future revisions of this document.

-The urn:x-rains namespace used by the RAINS capability mechanism in {{cbor- capabilities}} may be a candidate for replacement with an IANA-registered namespace in a future revision of this document.
+The urn:x-rains namespace used by the RAINS capability mechanism in
+{{cbor-capabilities}} may be a candidate for replacement with an IANA-registered namespace in a future revision of this document.

 # Security Considerations